midnight-in-melbourne/midnight-in-melbourne.github.io/content/lore/CH_8.md

 ---
-title: "Chapter 8: Feaful Symmetry"
+title: "Chapter 8: Fearful Symmetry"
 image: ./img/Chapter_8.jpg
 summary: The rise and fall of the Prince
 date: 2024-11-10